Panning (camera): Using panning in still photography

-When photographing a moving subject, the panning technique is achieved by keeping the subject in the same position of the frame for the duration of the exposure.
+When photographing a moving subject, the panning technique is achieved by keeping the subject in the same position in the frame for the duration of the exposure.
 The exposure time must be long enough to allow the background to blur due to the camera movement as the photographer follows the subject in the viewfinder.

 The exact length of exposure required will depend on the speed at which the subject is moving, the focal length of the lens and the distance from the subject and background.
 An F1 car speeding along a straight might allow the photographer to achieve a blurred background at 1/250 second, while the photographer might need to go as slow as 1/40 to achieve the same amount of blur for a picture of a running man.

-The faster shutter speed allowed by fast moving subjects are easier to capture in a smoothly panned shot.
+The faster shutter speed allowed by fast moving subjects is easier to capture in a smoothly panned shot.
 With slower moving subjects, the risk is that the panning motion will be jerky, and it is also harder to keep the subject in the same position of the frame for the longer period of time.

 To aid in capturing panned pictures, photographers use aids such as tripods and monopods, which make it easy to swing the camera along one plane, while keeping it steady in the others.